Dividend Stock Portfolio

 We had used a few others like LOYAL3 who closed down, Robinhood who is still in operation today, and M1 Finance.

 For years I loved using Robinhood to build our portfolio but there were several things I didn’t like about the platform and eventually closed our account.

 You can find monthly and annual dividend income reports for stocks in our portfolio on our Dividend Income Results Page.

 The chart below represents companies that we currently own in our dividend stock portfolio.

-All of these companies are held in taxable brokerage accounts … which means we pay taxes on a portion of this income.
-However, the majority of this income is from qualified dividends, which is a very tax friendly.
+All of these companies are held in a taxable brokerage account (Fidelity) … which means we pay taxes on a portion of this income.
+However, the majority of this income is from qualified dividends, which are very tax friendly.

-I have included the number of shares currently owned, along with the current yield for each company.
+I have included the amount of income we earned last year (2021).
 This list of stocks is a snapshot in time and is updated periodically.
-Some of the information found here may be outdated – especially the current dividend.
+Some of the information found here may be outdated.

 Note – our dividend stock portfolio is not a recommendation to buy any of these companies.
 This index currently reflects our own stock holdings and provides accountability to information found on this site.
 Please do your own research when investing in the stock market.